katrinaveloso/8-bit-vault-analysis/README.md

 </p>

-- <b>Beginning of COVID pandemic triggered AOV spike in February 2020:</b> This uptick showed that either there were possibly customers who bought from other sources outside of 8-Bit's main marketing channels or that these purchases were improperly tagged marketing channels (Fig 5).
-Going forward, marketing team should prioritise proper UTM tagging to ensure proper tracking of AOV attribution.
+- <b>Customers bought more products at the start of COVID pandemic:</b> In February 2020, an uptick in AOV (attributed to unknown channels) showed that customers purchased more gaming equipment likely after lockdowns were announced but before they were enacted.
+These unknown channels were possibly customers who bought from other sources outside of 8-Bit's main marketing channels, or that these purchases were improperly tagged marketing channels (Fig 5).
+Going forward, the marketing team should prioritise proper UTM tagging to ensure accurate tracking of marketing channel attribution.

 - <b>Raise Customer LTV with rewards on post-purchase follow-ups:</b> Customer lifetime value helps identify and retain high-value customers, reducing costs to acquire new customers.
 The highest-value customer generated $5.8K in LTV across 3 orders (Fig 6).
 Maximising LTV includes strategies like setting up post-purchase email flows that contain an exclusive discount code, or a tiered rewards/VIP program where more purchases = higher points = points redeemable as discounts or gifts.